 NYSC stand for National Youth Service Corps.

 In this article, we’ll show you all you need to know about NYSC scheme before applying.

 What Are The Benefits Of NYSC?

-To enable Nigerian youths acquire the spirit of self-reliance by encouraging them to develop skills for self-employment.
+One of the benefits of NYSC is to enable Nigerian youths to acquire the spirit of self-reliance by encouraging them to develop skills for self-employment.